terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 ```

 ## Task 3.
 Create and assign variables
-1. In <walkthrough-editor-open-file filePath="variables.tf">variables.tf</walkthrough-editor-open-file>, create input variables for `project_id` and `region` that you selected in the previous task.
+1. In `variables.tf`, create input variables for `project_id` and `region` that you selected in the previous task.
 This doesn't mean your variables are set yet, this just declares them.
-2. In <walkthrough-editor-open-file filePath="terraform.tfvars">terraform.tfvars</walkthrough-editor-open-file>, set your variables by assigning the values you used in Task 1.
+2. In `terraform.tfvars`, set your variables by assigning the values you used in Task 1.

 We can now use these variables in our file and avoid repeating the Project ID every time.